Worldwide Engagement for Digitizing Biocollections

 While I don't speak Norwegian, I do speak "Figures", and it looks like our new WeDigBio friends at the Oslo Natural History Museum had a fun and very successful day!

-The twitter buzz, Notes from Nature Stats, WeDigBio Dashboard, and updates from various projects all point to A TON of work being completed over the last four days.
-Thank you, thank you, thank you hosts, participants and supporters!
-There's one last WeDigBio event tomorrow and we at WeDigBio will continue to be in touch with event tallies, updates, and ways to continue your involvement.
+The Twitter buzz, Notes from Nature stats, WeDigBio dashboard, and updates from various projects all point to a ton of work being completed over the last four days.
+Thank you, thank you, thank you hosts, participants, and supporters!

-Now, let's turn to our favorite transcription platform, and give them some home stretch, WeDigBio transcription love.
 And if you need a bit more motivation, consider the screenshot of a specimen collection locality below.
-With gems like this out there, I can think of no better incentive to mobilize biodiversity data ;) (Thanks, Siobhan, for sharing).
+With gems like this out there, I can think of no better incentive to mobilize biodiversity data.
+(Thanks for sharing!)

 iDigBIo AUS SI NSF UF FSU

-WeDigBio is funded by a grant from the National Science Foundation's Advancing Digitization of Biodiversity Collections Program (Cooperative Agreement EF-1115210).
+WeDigBio is funded, in part, by grants from the National Science Foundation [DBI-1115210 (2011-2018), DBI-1547229 (2016-2022), & DBI-2027654 (2021-2026)].
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.